 Certified that all frauds of Rs.
 1 lakh and above reported to the Reserve Bank during the last quarter have also been reported to the bank's Board and have been incorporated in Part A (Columns 4 and 5) and Parts B and C above.

 Signature: Name and Designation:

+Place:

-Place: Date:
+Date:

-Quarterly Progress Report on Frauds of Rs 1 lakh and above
+Quarterly Progress Report on Large Value Frauds

 (Vide Paragraph 4.2)